pelectron/static_gui_library/concepts.md

 ```

 # Formatter
-Formatters are used by the sgl::Numeric class to automatically format the values into it's text field.
+Formatters are used by the sgl::Numeric class to automatically format the values into its text field.

 For F to be a Formatter for Item, the following must hold: